IntersectMBO/cardano-node/doc/stake-pool-operations/KES_period.md

     --kes-period 205 \
     --out-file node.cert

-Note that with the Vasil hard fork, you should create your operational certificate using cold.counter +1.
+Note that with the Vasil hard fork, you must create your operational certificate using cold.counter +1.
 This means that the counter must be exactly one more than the previously used one.